nguyehi1/Rev_Analysis/README.md

 - Complete ASC 606 analysis (all 5 steps)
 - Revenue recognition schedule generation
 - Interactive dashboard with PDF preview
+- **Edit contract details and obligations directly in the UI if extraction is incomplete or incorrect, then re-run the analysis with your changes**
+- Multi-obligation support: Handles contracts with multiple performance obligations and displays allocations in a styled, accessible table
+- Consistent, accessible UI: Custom dark theme, visually consistent tables, and primary action buttons

 ## Prerequisites